aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlsaveoptions/fontsavingcallback/_index.md

 ---
 title: HtmlSaveOptions.FontSavingCallback
 second_title: Aspose.Words for .NET API Reference
-description: Allows to control how fonts are saved when a document is saved to HTML MHTML or EPUB in C#
+description: HtmlSaveOptions property.
+Allows to control how fonts are saved when a document is saved to HTML MHTML or EPUB in C#
 type: docs
 weight: 310
 url: /net/aspose.words.saving/htmlsaveoptions/fontsavingcallback/